People who will not sustain trees will soon live in a world that will not sustain people. - Bryce Nelson

-We humans have become so powerful, and are so clever, we can exterminate entire species of animals and plants, perhaps even most trees.
+We humans have become so powerful, and are so clever, we can exterminate entire species of animals and plants, perhaps even most of the world’s trees.
 The question remains whether we can use our inner wisdom, and our hearts, in concert with all our information, to preserve our life-sustaining environment.
-Which leads to this last quote from an unlikely source: